-First, we’re going to choose the design and set the proper place for it.
-Once the chosen design is selected, upload it into your Design space.
+First, we will choose the design and set the proper place for it.
+Once the desired design is selected, upload it into your Design Space.
 Grab a measuring tape and measure your preferred size of the hat.
-If you are done measuring the size, you can now proceed on sizing your design.
-After sizing both of your hat and design, you can now cut your design into your cutting machine.
+After getting measurements, you can begin sizing your design.
+After sizing both your hat and design, you can now cut your design into your cutting machine.

 STEP 2: CUTTING THE DESIGN.

-Now, place the Heat Transfer Vinyl onto your cutting mat, shiny part faced down.
-Which means that the carrier sheet is the shiny side and the matte part is the heat transfer substance.
-To finish the cuts, load the cutting mat in the cutting machine and press the start button.
+Load the cutting mat into the cutting machine and press the start button to finish the cuts.
+Now, place the Heat Transfer Vinyl onto your cutting mat, face-down shiny part.
+This means that the carrier sheet is the shiny side and the matte part is the heat transfer substance.

 STEP 3: WEEDING THE DESIGN.

-When you completed cutting, press the unload mat button.
-Start cutting off the excess vinyl around your design and proceed on weeding the excess material using a weeding tool.
+When you complete cutting, press the unload mat button.
+Start cutting off the excess vinyl around your design and weeding the unnecessary material using a weeding tool.

-STEP 4: APPLYING YOUR DESIGN INTO THE HAT.
+STEP 4: APPLYING YOUR DESIGN TO THE HAT.

-First, heat up your iron and set the proper temperature depending on what Heat Transfer Vinyl you are using.
-Most of the time, it is set with high temperature.
+First, heat your iron and set the proper temperature depending on what Heat Transfer Vinyl you are using.
+Most of the time, it is set at a high temperature.

-Don’t worry because I have a trick for you!
-The hat's form can make this a little difficult.
-So, grab a towel or any fabric that is thick enough to be stuffed in the hat and to help it stand firmly, we're going to fold this towel several times so that we can stuff it neatly into the hat.
-This will help in the creation of a flat surface that will make pressing much easier.
+Don't worry because I have a trick for you!
+The hat's form can make this a little complicated.
+So, grab a towel or any fabric that is thick enough to be stuffed in the hat, and to help it stand firmly, we're going to fold this towel several times so we can load it neatly into the hat.
+This will help create a flat surface that will make pressing much more effortless.

-Hat has flexible surface causing some unevenness, making it move little as you start pressing it.
-To resolve this, add some towels or and fabric to support it even more.
+The hat has a flexible surface, causing some unevenness, making it move little as you start pressing it.
+Add some towels or fabric to support it even more to resolve this.

 For about 10 seconds, preheat your hat before starting to press the design.
-After this, you can now place the heat transfer decal in the chosen spot of the hat, you can also put a Teflon sheet above your design to lessen the temperature that is being transferred to your heat transfer vinyl down to your final substrate.
-Apply strong pressure for about 20 seconds with an iron depending on your chosen HTV.
-Curves may occur so you'll have to press it carefully and press each section separately.
+After this, you can place the heat transfer decal in the chosen spot of the cap.
+You can also put a Teflon sheet above your design to reduce the temperature transferred to your heat transfer vinyl to your final substrate.
+Apply firm pressure for about 20 seconds with an iron depending on your chosen HTV.
+Curves may occur, so you'll have to press it carefully and press each section separately.

-Tips: If you are struggling in placing your design into the hat, put some heat resistant tape to hold your design onto it.
-By doing this, it will keep your design intact to your hat and it will be easier to press.
+If you struggle to place your design into the hat, put some heat-resistant tape to hold your design onto it.
+Doing this will keep your design intact to your hat and make it easier to press.

-If your design has layers, do the steps over again to your layers until you finished the layers of your design.
+If your design has layers, do the steps over again to your layers until you finish the layers of your design.

-And that’s it!
-We are all done to this project and we hope you had a lot of fun doing this just like we did while doing this craft!
-Make a few for yourself or to give as gifts — you could even sell them!
+And that's it!
+We are all done with this project, and we hope you had a lot of fun doing this, just like we did while doing this craft!
+Make a few for yourself or give them as gifts — you could sell them!
 I hope you've been inspired to try something new and make your own DIY heat transfer vinyl hat.
-This may seem a little hard to do, but if you keep on practicing doing it and just enjoying crafting it, it will eventually be turned into something good.
+This may seem a little hard to do, but if you keep on practicing doing it and just enjoying crafting it, it will eventually turn into something good.

 Thank you for sticking with us!
-We hope you learned something today and if you do try it, you can send your work and message us on our social media accounts.
-Don’t forget to share this with your family and friends so they will also know the process of how to apply HTV on hat.
-You can also shop for your own adhesive vinyl by checking out our website.
+We hope you learned something today, and if you try it, you can send your work and message us on our social media accounts.
+Don't forget to share this with your family and friends so they will also know the process of applying HTV on a hat.
+By checking out our website, you can also shop for your own adhesive vinyl.
 We offer different varieties, colors, and sizes of adhesive vinyl in very affordable prices!

 If you are a crafting enthusiast, follow us on our social media accounts to see some tips and tricks for adhesive vinyl and heat transfer vinyl!